Nurkic has 27 points, Blazers beat Rockets 125-111

 Portland jumped out to to a 29-16 lead in the opening quarter after Drew Eubanks’ dunk.

-Sharpe had back-to-back dunks in the second to give Portland a 45-34 lead and put the crowd on its feet.
-The Blazers went on to lead 69-58 at the break.
+Sharpe had back-to-back dunks in the second to give Portland a 45-34 lead and the Blazers went on to lead 69-58 at the break.

-”You just never know what he’s going to do when he gets that runway like that,” Blazers coach Chauncey Billups said about Sharpe. ”He made a couple of plays that got the crowd going.
-But I thought he was solid overall.

 The Rockets closed to 74-69 on Sengun’s basket, but it was as close as they could get in the third quarter and Portland led 96-82 going into the final period.